 The following 11 tips guarantee more cosiness - if implemented correctly.

-Cosiness touches the senses.
-You alone decide when you feel comfortable.
-What you perceive as beautiful, cosy and warm is completely individual.
-If you want to furnish your room comfortably, keep in mind that this is your home - it does not have to "look" or please your guests.
+Comfort touches the senses.
+You alone decide when you feel comfortable in your home.
+What you perceive as beautiful, cosy and warm is entirely individual.
+So if you want to furnish your room comfortably, keep in mind: it is your home - it doesn't have to "look" anything and please your guests.

 If you want to furnish your room in a cosy way, you first have to become aware of what you consider cosy.
 What conveys warmth to you, when do you feel a sense of security?
 Often we are not fully aware of this.